pamela-gatica/student-health-flask-app/README.md

 ### 5. Open in browser:
     http://127.0.0.1:5000/

+## Project Evolution
+This project was initially developed as a collaborative academic assignment.
+It has since been independently enhanced and transformed into a portfolio project by Pamela Gatica, including improvements in:

+- Code structure and organization
+- UI/UX design and styling
+- Documentation and project presentation
+- Application maintainability and scalability

 ## Key Learning Outcomes
 - Building a web application using Flask
 - Connecting Python applications to an SQLite database